isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

 ====================================
 When using Google to run programs to access data in Google Virtual Machines (GCE), it is a "service account" of your Google Cloud Project (GCP) that is used as the authentication ID to run your program.
 You will only have a service account if you have a GCP, service accounts are not associated with Google Identities (such as those you use for accessing gmail, ISB-CGC Web Application, etc.).
 When you start a GCP, there is a default service account that is associated with the GCP (see below for details on how to find that).
 If you like, you can also define other service accounts for a GCP, allowing you flexibility to use different permissions associated with a service account for different programs.

 To obtain access to TCGA controlled-access data from a program you need to register at least one service account from your GCP with ISB-CGC.
 This will allow programs running from Virtual Machines of the Google Compute Engine in your GCP to use controlled access data for up to 7 days.

+NOTES:
-(NOTE: to allow flexibility while working with different research teams and different processes, you can have many GCPs registered with ISB-CGC, as well as many service accounts registered per GCP.)
+- to allow flexibility while working with different research teams and different processes, you can have many GCPs registered with ISB-CGC, as well as many service accounts registered per GCP.)
+- if your program tries to access data stored in a controlled access area after the 7 day expiration, it will get an error describing that access is denied.
+To prevent this, we have enabled the ability to add another 7 days to the access (if your program is running long), see below for directions.
+You may also wish to adjust your program to the posibility that data access may be denied.

 Requirements for Registering a GCP Service Account
 --------------------------------------------------